wp-plugins/stats-counter/readme.txt

 1. Upload the plugin folder `stats counter` to the `/wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. If you wish your can customize design of your Stats Counter design or flexible Color of Counter for your Webpage.